qp5/kaleidoscope/README.md

    📫 View <a href="mailto: support@bowhip.org">project</a> <br><br><br>
 <!--- Supabase & Python backend.
 Real-time data syncing, analytics.-->

-## Mission of bowHip<br>
+## Mission of project<br>
-The mission of bowHip is twofold:<br>
-To empower self-discovery of the individual and freedom from limitations fostering self insight.<br>
+1. To empower self-discovery of the individual and freedom from limitations fostering self insight.<br>
-For Organizations: To support them in empowering their members and observing world impact, offering tools and materials to those goals.
+2. For Organizations: To support them in empowering their members and observing world impact, offering tools and materials to those goals.
 <br><br><br>

 ## Goals<br>